POTS and Autism: Shared Symptoms, Differences & More

 {{inline-cta-1}}

-How Human’s app can help you manage POTS & autism
+How the Human Health app can help you manage POTS & Autism

-That is where Human Health comes in.
-Each time you log a symptom, whether it is dizziness, fatigue, or sensory overload, you are capturing a piece of the bigger picture.
+That is where the Human Health app comes in Each time you log a symptom, whether it is dizziness, fatigue, or sensory overload, you are capturing a piece of the bigger picture.
 Over days and weeks, those notes turn into patterns.
 You may notice that hydration steadies your energy, or that certain environments spark palpitations.

 Instead of relying on memory, you walk into appointments with clear evidence in hand.
 You can show your doctor what has been happening, when it occurs, and in what context.
 That clarity puts you in control of the conversation and helps you advocate for the support you need.